Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

 and gives the asymptotic value.
-Due to the rapid oscillation in $\delta t$, $G_0$ gets contribution from the microscopic $|\delta t|$ region and is constant in T. Integration of this term does not depend on $\sigma_B$ and agrees with the normal probability obtained with the standard method of using plane waves.
-In the region $2 p_A\!\cdot\! p_B > {\tilde{m}_{C}^2}$, $\Delta_{A,C} (\delta x)$ does not have a light-cone singularity and the diffraction term exists only in the kinematical region $2 p_{A}\!\cdot\! p_{B}\leq {\tilde{m}_{C}^2}$.
-This region depends upon the mass of $C$, hence the diffraction terms of all three mass eigenstates converge in the union of the kinematical regions of the three masses, $2 p_{A}\!\cdot\! p_{B}\leq {\tilde{m}_{C}^2}$.
-The diffraction terms exists in this region.
+Due to the rapid oscillation in $\delta t$, $G_0$ receives a contribution only from the microscopic $|\delta t|$ region and is constant in $T$.
+Integration of this term does not depend on $\sigma_B$ and agrees with the normal probability obtained with the standard method of using plane waves.
+In the region $2p_A\cdot p_B > \tilde{m}^2_C$, $\Delta_{A,C}(\delta x)$ does not have the light-cone singularity and diffraction term exists only in the kinematical region $2p_A\cdot p_B\leq \tilde{m}_C^2$.

 We have